Juan Verdugo (Chilean footballer)

-Juan René Verdugo Toledo (born 24 November 1949) is a Chilean former footballer who played as an attacking midfielder for clubs in Chile and Belgium.
+Juan René Verdugo Toledo (born 24 November 1949) is a Chilean former professional footballer who played as an attacking midfielder for clubs in Chile and Belgium.

 Career

 As a youth player, Verdugo was with Estrella de Plata in his city of birth.
 Next, he played for San Luis and Unión La Calera in the Chilean Segunda División before joining Santiago Wanderers in 1974.

 A well remembered player of Santiago Wanderers (1974–76), they were the runner-up in the 1974 Copa Chile.

 In his homeland, he also played for Regional Antofagasta and Audax Italiano in the top division before moving to Belgium.